josephallwin1996/josephallwin1996/README.md

 ## 🚀 Quick Facts

 - 💻 I’m working as a Software Developer and contributing to frontend and backend for building web applications.
-- 🔭 I’m currently working on My basics to switch to a product based company.

 ## 🚀 What I'm Planning